rust-lang/ctcft/src/meetings.md

 ## Timing of the meeting

-The meetings are targeted for the second Monday of every month.
+The meetings are targeted for the third Monday of every month.
 The timing of the meeting generally alternates between these two times.
 See the [CTCFT Calendar] for details.

 | Berlin | NY | SF | Beijing | Sydney | Auckland | 🔗 |
 | --- | --- | --- | --- | --- | --- | --- |